linux-china/jenv/README.md

        $ jenv list java

 ## How to update jenv
-Please use jenv selfupdate to get last version and candidate repository.
+Please use selfupdate command to get last version and candidate repository.

+       $ jenv selfupdate